-As an organization, we have four foundational beliefs that form the basis of our continuing work of building an inclusive, equitable writing center:
+As an organization, we have four foundational beliefs that form the basis of our continuing work of building an inclusive, identity affirming, justice seeking, equity driven program:

 We believe that writing centers do more than simply help students with writing, as writing is not an ideologically neutral act, especially as students must often balance the demands of school and teachers with their own social, political, and cultural realities.
 The Writing Center can be the site where important peer-to-peer conversations about the systemic tensions in the education system and their possible solutions can take place.